Insights-Ac/PaperBriefing/readme.md

 - [ ] Add a web interface for easier access to the results and potentially to fully control the whole process.
 - [ ] Add a way to filter the papers based on keywords, titles, etc.
 - [ ] Explore more advanced prompts and procedures for more comprehensive summaries.

+While it might seem feasible to summarize all papers from major conferences and journals and release the results as a static website, there are still valuable use cases for customizing the tool yourself.
+This allows you to use different models and prompts to achieve the most suitable results for your needs.
+Additionally, I cannot fully account for the vast diversity of conferences and journals.
+In the future, an interactive summarization module might be implemented, enabling you to chat with the LLM to refine the results.
+At that point, hosting a dynamic website for everyone to interact with would be impractical for me.

 If you have any ideas or suggestions on the future work, or you find some bugs, feel free to let me know by opening an issue or send me an email.
 My contact information can be found on my [homepage](https://www.yanlincs.com).